lleiding/gemm/README.md

 Adaption. (+Objectives.)
 ------------------------
 See entities.
-Traits follow evolution: a trait changes its value randomly within a given constraint.
+Traits follow evolution: a trait changes its value randomly within a given phylogenetic constraint.
-The success of the change (fitness) emerges as the reproductive success of an individual over its competitors.
+The success of the change (fitness) emerges as the result of adaption to the physical environment and the reproductive success of an individual over its competitors.

 Learning.
 ---------